microsoft/live-share/docs/quickstart/share.md

 # Quickstart: Share your first project

 Welcome to Visual Studio Live Share!
 Live Share enables you to collaboratively edit and debug with others in real time, regardless of what programming languages you're using or app types you're building.
-It allows you to instantly and securely share your current project, and then as needed, share debugging sessions, terminal instances, localhost web apps, voice calls, and more.
+Live Share allows you to instantly and securely share your current project.
+You can share debugging sessions, terminal instances, localhost web apps, voice calls, and more as needed.

-Ready to get going?
-Team collaboration should be so quick and natural, that it becomes harder not to do it!
-For this reason, Visual Studio Live Share makes it simple to get started, so that you can seamlessly begin sharing your work and ideas.
+Visual Studio Live Share makes it simple to get started, and you can seamlessly begin sharing your work and ideas.

 > [!TIP]
 > Did you know you can *join your own collaboration session*?
-This allows you to try Live Share on your own or to spin up an instance of Visual Studio or VS Code and connect to it remotely!
+This allows you to try Live Share on your own or to spin up an instance of Visual Studio or VS Code and connect to it remotely.
 You can even use the same identity in both instances.
-Check it out!

-Just follow these steps to start sharing.
+Follow these steps to start sharing.
 <!--
 Change the instructions to Install extension for VS Code and in-tool for VS?
 -->
 ## 1. Install the extension

-Installing the extension is easy.
-Just follow these steps:
+Follow these steps to install the extension.

 [!INCLUDE [installation](../includes/installation.md)]